Feature Stories

 Building Temples and Supporting Family History Programs

 One of the foundational principles of the Church is the doctrine of connecting families across generations.
-The spiritual aspect of that work is done in the 200+ announced or operating temples, all built and maintained through Church funding.
+The spiritual aspect of that work is done in the 300+ announced or operating temples, all built and maintained through Church funding.
 FamilySearch, the Church's nonprofit family history organization, is free for public use and is also funded by Church donations.

-President Joseph F. Smith stated, “Through our efforts in their behalf their chains of bondage will fall from them, and the darkness surrounding them will clear away, that light may shine upon them and they shall hear in the spirit world of the work that has been done for them by their children here, and will rejoice with you in your performance of these duties.”
+President Joseph F. Smith stated, “Through our efforts in their behalf their chains of bondage will fall from [our ancestors], and the darkness surrounding them will clear away, that light may shine upon them and they shall hear in the spirit world of the work that has been done for them by their children here, and will rejoice with you in your performance of these duties.”

 Investing in Education